The Gower Peninsula – celebrating 67 years since becoming the UK’s first Area of Outstanding Natural Beauty.

 Sample some of the local delicacies, such as Penclawdd Cockles from the Loughor estuary, succulent Salt Marsh Lamb and the famous Laverbread (its seaweed!).

-The Gower Peninsula covers 188 sq km and was selected as the first AONB for its classic coastline (much of it is Heritage Coast) and its outstanding natural environment (33% is National Nature Reserve or a Site of Special Scientific Interest).
+This year, the Gower Peninsula celebrates 67 years since becoming the UK’s first Area of Outstanding Natural Beauty in 1956.
+Covering 188 sq km, it was awarded its AONB status for its classic coastline (much of it is Heritage Coast) and its outstanding natural environment (33% is National Nature Reserve or a Site of Special Scientific Interest).

 There are at least 1200 archaeological sites in the AONB of different periods and types.
 These include caves, Iron Age forts, medieval castles, churches, a lighthouse and 19th Century parks.
 73 of these are of national importance, with 124 listed buildings.